grig23/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-advertising/ad-insertion/ad-fallback/android-3x-ad-fallback-behavior.md

 ---
 description: When Primetime ad decisioningencounters a VAST ad (creative) that is empty or that has a media type that is invalid for HLS, it evaluates the fallback ads to determine what to return.
-seo-description: When Primetime ad decisioningencounters a VAST ad (creative) that is empty or that has a media type that is invalid for HLS, it evaluates the fallback ads to determine what to return.
-seo-title: Ad fallback behavior for VAST and VMAP
 title: Ad fallback behavior for VAST and VMAP
-uuid: 612416b9-d070-42e2-b68b-74ba52023345
 ---

 # Ad fallback behavior for VAST and VMAP {#ad-fallback-behavior-for-vast-and-vmap}